zoontek/react-native-edge-to-edge/README.md

 ## Troubleshooting 🤔

-#### The system bars stays opaque

-Until third-party libraries officially add support for `react-native-edge-to-edge` to set these options automatically, you may need to adjust them manually to prevent interference with the library.

-For example, make sure to set `react-native-reanimated` `useAnimatedKeyboard` `isStatusBarTranslucentAndroid` and `isNavigationBarTranslucentAndroid` to `true` (until [this PR](https://github.com/software-mansion/react-native-reanimated/pull/6732) is merged), or to replace all occurrences of the built-in `StatusBar`, [`expo-status-bar`](https://docs.expo.dev/versions/latest/sdk/status-bar) and [`expo-navigation-bar`](https://docs.expo.dev/versions/latest/sdk/navigation-bar/) with `SystemBars`.

 #### The navigation bar style is erratic

 There's currently [an open issue](https://issuetracker.google.com/issues/346386744) with the Android 15 emulator image regarding the navigation bar style when it is is fully transparent.
 This issue does not occur on physical devices.

+#### The system bars stays opaque

+In recent months, support has been added across the React Native ecosystem.
+If you use any of the following libraries, make sure you're on the latest version:

+- `expo-router`
+- `galeria`
+- `react-native-avoid-softinput`
+- `react-native-bootsplash`
+- `react-native-bottom-tabs`
+- `react-native-keyboard-controller`
+- `react-native-reanimated`
+- `react-native-screens`
+- `react-native-true-sheet`
+- `react-native-unistyles (v3)`

+Make also sure to replace all occurrences of the built-in `StatusBar`, [`expo-status-bar`](https://docs.expo.dev/versions/latest/sdk/status-bar) and [`expo-navigation-bar`](https://docs.expo.dev/versions/latest/sdk/navigation-bar/) with `SystemBars`.